Pikes Peak Region • Q2 2026

 Source: ELEVATE MLS Extrapolated Data, closed sales, April – June 2026 — Rob Thompson, Realtor

 Statistics are computed from closed residential sales recorded in the MLS for April–June 2026 and are deemed reliable but not guaranteed.
 Concession figures reflect amounts reported at closing; three closings whose recorded concession equaled or exceeded the sale price were excluded from dollar figures as data-entry errors.
 New construction = homes built 2025 or later.
+The "Excluding Cash" view sets aside the quarter's 572 cash closings (14% of sales).

 Get daily email alerts when new homes matching your criteria hit the market.